TannerGalloway/TannerGalloway/README.md

 <h1>Hi there 👋, I'm Tanner Galloway</h1>
-<h3>Software Engineer | QA Engineer | Curious Technologist</h3>
+<h3>Software Engineer | QA Engineer</h3>

 ---

 ### 👨‍💻 About Me

-- 💼 **Software Engineer** with 3 years of experience in QA Engineering.
+- 🛠️ **Software Engineer** with 3 years of experience in QA Engineering.
-- 🌐 Based in **Chandler, AZ**.
+- 🌵 Based in **Chandler, AZ**.
-- 🌱 Fascinated by technology and the ways applications can be designed to solve real-world problems.
+- 🧠 Fascinated by technology and the ways applications can be designed to solve real-world problems.
-- 🔭 When I’m not coding, I enjoy Traveling, Psychology, and Japanese Culture.
+- 🌏 When I’m not coding, I enjoy Traveling, Psychology, and Japanese Culture.

 ---